ctselebis007/CT_RAG_Workshop/README.md

 CT_RAG_Workshop

 We will leverage the following to build a RAG App to ingest the following file types (PDF, TXT, CSV, DOC, DOCX, XLS, XLSX, PPTX) and allow the user to ask Questions.
-- MongoDB Atlas as a Database Store & Vector store
+- MongoDB Atlas as a Database Store & Vector Store
 - OpenAI as embedding model and LLM
 - VoyageAI as an embedding model option
 - Langchain as LLM framework